MAUDE ISLAND TRAIL

 Maude Island beside Seymour Narrows is the historic 1950s site of the greatest man-made explosion the world had ever seen apart from the atomic bombs dropped during WW II.
-The Ripple Rock Explosion was a planned event and came about after miners tunnelled into the rock of Maude Island, then out under the sea floor and up inside dreaded Ripple Rock.
-Inside the rock they laid many tons of dynamite.
+(See photos at bottom of this page).
+The Ripple Rock Explosion was a planned event and came about after miners tunnelled into the rock of Maude Island, then tunnelled out under the sea floor and then tunnelled up inside the dreaded Ripple Rock.
+Inside the rock they laid very many tons of dynamite.
 Ripple Rock was a rock outcrop which jutted out from the ocean floor here and sunk many ships and took many lives.
-The explosion removed Ripple Rock’s deadly sharp top, and cleared this important passage for ships.
+The explosion removed Ripple Rock’s deadly sharp top, and cleared this important passage, allowing ships to pass through safely.

-(2) The alternative and shorter access to the walking trail to Maude Island can be found if you drive along the Walcan Road and go past the Morte Lake car-park and then past Mud Lake on the right, and after a kilomtetre or so turn right down the first logging road on the right, which turns off the main road opposite a large quarry and begins to go downhill.
+(2) The alternative and shorter access to Maude Island can be found if you drive along the Walcan Road and go past the Morte Lake car-park and then continue on past Mud Lake on the right, and after a kilomtetre or so turn right down the first logging road on the right, which turns off the main road opposite Sorenson large quarry and begins to go downhill.
 Continue driving down this logging road until you come to a side road on your right which is sign-posted ‘Q 80’, at GPS point N50°, 7.879′, W125°, 19.280′

 .
-Turn right here and follow Q 80 past two small roads going off to the right, the third turnoff to the right is the turnoff to Morte Lake and is sign-posted.
-Continue past this turnoff and stay on the main road and you will pass two signs directing you on to the Maude Island Trail.
-Stay on this main road until you come to the Maude Island Trail parking area on your right.
+Turn right here and follow Q 80 past two small roads going off to the right.
+Stay on the main Q80 road and you will see two signs directing you on to the Maude Island Trail.
+Stay on this road until you come to the Maude Island Trail parking area on your right.
 The trail is clearly sign-posted here, and well-flagged with flagging tape..
 From here the trail takes you in about 90 minutes’ walking to Maude Island.

 While exploring the many logging roads in this area, if you arrive at the gate shown below, you know you’re on the wrong track and have overshot the Q 80 turnoff to Morte Lake and the Maude Island Trail shortcut.
 Please respect the logging operations and keep away from active logging and beware of logging trucks using these roads as they have the right of way and the logging companies keep the roads open for public use.
 Thank you.